 If you're preparing to move in with your fiancé, now's the perfect time to consolidate closet space.
 Donate or sell anything you haven't worn in the past few years before you combine closets with your future spouse.
-A premature spring clean will make you feel like a brand new person (who's ready to plan an entire wedding).
+Doing so will make you feel like a brand new person (who's ready to plan an entire wedding!).

 14. Shop it out.

 Retail therapy makes the best therapy, but within good reason.
-You do deserve to treat yourself to a new dress or two for any upcoming bridal showers or parties (especially with post-holiday sale deals).
+You do deserve to treat yourself to a new dress or two for any upcoming bridal showers or parties.
 Just make sure you're not blowing your wedding budget on a huge shopping spree.

 15. Disconnect from technology.

-Considering engagement season is currently in full swing, your Facebook and Instagram feeds are probably heavily overpopulated with wedding-related posts.
+Your Facebook and Instagram feeds might be heavily overpopulated with wedding-related posts.
 Your phone and social media can be constant temptations to hop back on the wedding planning bandwagon so, as hard as it may seem, take some time each day to turn your phone off and unplug from the rest of the world.

 16. Meal prep.

 In search of more ways to help look your best in your wedding dress or tailored suit?
-On top of the extra workout classes you can add on this month, set time aside once a week to prepare healthy meals for the upcoming days.
+On top of the extra workout classes you are considering, set time aside once a week to prepare healthy meals for the upcoming days.
 Bonus points if you participated in the aforementioned cooking class and put your newfound skills to good use.

 17. Take a quick road trip.

-With wedding planning pushed to the side for 30 days, you still might not have that much free time within your busy schedule.
-But, kick off the new year on a relaxed note and hit the road with your sweetheart.
+With wedding planning pushed to the side, you still might not have that much free time within your busy schedule.
+But, opt for something relaxing and hit the road with your sweetheart.
 Whether you venture an hour away to scope out some cool vintage stores or hop on a plane for a romantic weekend getaway, some carefree one-on-one time is just what the wedding doctors ordered during this month off.

 18. Broaden your musical horizons.

-We forbid you from making any music selections for your first dance, reception, etc., this month, but we do give you permission to scope out some new playlists for potential options.
-If you're at a loss for some popular jams, check out our roundup of the best love songs of 2017.
+While making any music selections for your first dance, reception, etc., isn't exactly taking a break from wedding planning, scoping out some new playlists for potential options is!
+If you're at a loss for some popular jams, check out our roundup of the most romantic songs of all time.
 You won't be disappointed.